jordanlovato/HAprogcha/README.md

 # HAprogcha
 ## Installation Instructions

-I used Homebrew as means to install/develop this application.
-I'm going to gracefully assume you're doing the same, but if you are not, any Linux, Nginx, PHP stack should work fine, simply substitute the pacakge manager commands (eg `apt` for `yum` or `emerge`)
+I used Homestead as means to install/develop this application.
+I'm going to eagerly assume you're doing the same, but if you are not, any Linux, Nginx, PHP stack should work fine, simply substitute the pacakge manager commands (eg `apt` for `yum` or `emerge`).
+I also tested on a Linux/PHP/Mongo stack running `php -S localhost:YOURFAVPORT` and it worked fine.

+0) clone the repo and run `composer install`

+0b) You might need to run `sudo apt-get install php-pear php5-dev` to get pecl

 1) `sudo pecl install mongodb` (install OpenSSL if you don't have it, I ran `sudo apt-get install libcurl4-openssl-dev pkg-config` on Homestead)

+1b) I found that pecl was a jerk on my ubuntu machine.
+You can try running the same command with the `--nocompress` flag like so `sudo pecl install --nocompress mongodb`.
+My pecl was also complaining about needing another library to `make` the mongodb driver.
+I ran `sudo apt-get install libpcre3-dev`

 2) Add `extension=mongodb.so` to your php.ini file